kv35xx/sample-demo/index.md

 ```

 Several lines of log messages are written to the console.
 After the log messages
-slow down, start a second terminal and copy the echo-service WAR file into the
+slow down, start a second terminal and run the following command to copy the
-`deployment` directory in the apiman-demo container.
+echo-service WAR file into the `deployment` directory in the apiman-demo
+container.

 ```bash
 # Open a new terminal to run this command.